HanYongyi/HYY/README.md

 The **CeramicGPT** model and related resources are available on [Hugging Face](https://huggingface.co/HanYongyi/CeramicGPT).
 ---

-## 📌Open Source Roadmap
+## 📌 Open Source Roadmap

 ### Commercialization Notice

 The HYY project has officially entered the commercialization phase.
-Due to intellectual property protection and compliance requirements, the core components of the system — including:
+Due to intellectual property protection, compliance requirements, and ongoing industrial applications, the majority of the core assets now serve commercial use cases — including:

-- The mini-program application
 - Model weight files
-- Agent framework modules
+- Full agent modules and orchestration logic
+- Most datasets and production-grade pipelines
-- Full deployment architecture
+- The latest mini-program versions and deployment architecture

-have been transferred to **Tongchuan Damenli Ceramics Co., Ltd. (铜川市大门里瓷业公司)** for industrial application and are no longer available for open-source release. 🔒
+These components have been transferred to **Tongchuan Damenli Ceramics Co., Ltd. (铜川市大门里瓷业公司)** for real-world deployment and are therefore **no longer available for full open-source release**. 🔒

 Accordingly, the original open-source roadmap has been discontinued. ✅

-We appreciate the community’s understanding regarding this transition. 🙏
+That said, out of goodwill and to support learning, reproducibility, and community exploration, we are keeping **a limited set of materials publicly available**, including:

+- A **partial dataset subset** (non-sensitive / compliance-reviewed)
+- The **first-generation (prototype) version** of the mini-program

+We hope these retained resources can still be helpful for academic readers and developers who want to understand the early-stage design choices and implementation ideas. 🙏

 ---